Was Your Loved One Hurt in a Fall at a Nursing Home?

 Our Mobile, AL nursing home abuse attorneys can stand up for you

 Slip and fall accidents often happen in nursing homes.
-That's why they're among the most common nursing home abuse & neglect cases in Alabama.
-In an instant, a resident there can fall and hurt themselves, sometimes quite seriously.
+That's why they're among the most common nursing home abuse and neglect cases in Alabama.
+In an instant, a resident can fall and hurt themselves, sometimes quite seriously.

 Knowing what to do if a loved one sustains a serious injury in a fall in a nursing home in Alabama can be confusing.
 Even knowing what your rights are as family members might not be so straightforward.